Hiroyuki Katsura

 CTF (Capture The Flag; Software Security Competition)

-I have been playing CTFs as a member of an university team TSG whose team members are all from The University of Tokyo.
-Sometimes, I join in larger teams to compete large contests like DEFCON.
+I have been playing CTFs as a member of a university team TSG.
+I also join larger teams when competing in larger contests like DEFCON.
 I mainly play pwnable (binary exploit) and reversing.

 Here are some of my achievements in CTF contests.
 Note that due to the collaborative nature of CTFs, my individual contribution varied from one CTF to another :)